OpenKneeboard/OpenKneeboard/docs/troubleshooting/steamvr-or-openxr.md

 ## Kneeboard Is Visible In SteamVR, But Not OpenXR

+Make sure OpenXR support is enabled in OpenKneeboard's VR settings page.

+## Kneeboard Is Visible In OpenXR, But Not SteamVR

-Select "Enable for all users" for OpenXR, in OpenKneeboard's VR settings page.
+Make sure SteamVR support is enabled in OpenKneeboard's VR settings page.